sebastiannordby/mini-e-commerce-microservices/README.md

 ### For administrative functions, the order of importance is as follows:

-- Maintaining products
+- Managing products
 - Managing orders
-- Maintaining baskets (for customer support)
+- Managing baskets (for customer support)

 ### For user-related functions, the order of importance is as follows: